nwthomas/data-structures-and-algorithms/README.md

 ## Acknowledgments

 - Thanks to Aditya Bhargava, the author of [Grokking Algorithms](https://smile.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230/ref=sr_1_2?ie=UTF8&qid=1544921791&sr=8-2&keywords=grokking+algorithm).
 You inspired me to learn this stuff and start documenting it for ease of later use.
+- Thanks [Beej Jorgenson](https://github.com/beejjorgensen) for being a _boss_ of a computer science instructor at [Lambda School](https://lambdaschool.com/).
+You make things simple, easy, and understandable.
+That's the highest praise I could ever give someone teaching a complicated topic like CS.
 - Huge thanks to [Byron Homes](https://github.com/byronholmes2018) for getting me excited about data structures and algorithms.
-You're awesome.
+You're awesome and a genius.
 - Thanks to [Frank Faustino](https://github.com/frankfaustino) for inspiring me to create, build, and make my own data structures and algorithms repository.
+Your own journey has inspired my own.